michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 run separately from `ifconfig` and `ipconfig`.
 You still need to use other utilities for DHCP and DNS.

-You can shorten subcommands for `ip`.
+Like with most network device command line interfaces, you can shorten subcommands for `ip`.
 Listing all IP addresses is as quick as `ip a`.
 If you want to filter the address list, say to print active interfaces, add `show` plus the query, in this case `up`.
 Keep track of changes to the network connections with `ip mon`.
 Adding `-ts` gives you a scroll-friendly timestamp.

 :::